Exploring the Colombian Caribbean

 * February 1st to 15th

 * October 19th to November 2nd

-COVID-19: Due to the current pandemic, we do not have the exact closure dates for 2021, please take the dates above as a guideline, as they might come more restriction according to the National Health institute and/or indigenous local authorities.
+COVID-19: Due to the current pandemic, please take the dates above as a guideline, as they might come more restriction according to the National Health institute and/or indigenous local authorities.